Classrooms are available for theory learning and group exercises (close to training laboratories when practice

-Year 2: Biomedical instrumentation, anaesthetic and theatre equipment, patient monitoring and fluid delivery equipment, laboratory & dental equipment and management principles for healthcare engineering.
+Year 2: Biomedical instrumentation, anaesthetic and theatre equipment, patient monitoring and fluid delivery equipment, laboratory & foetal monitoring equipment & infant incubators and management principles for healthcare engineering.

 Your course will be delivered across four teaching blocks to coincide with four study weekends held at Eastwood Park.
 In each year, 120 credits are delivered across an academic year.

 You need to be in relevant employment and an appropriate job role.

 Normally you will have an English GCSE and Maths A level (for maths we are however happy to provide alternative assessment as well as support, if necessary, to ensure an appropriate level is attained for the degree).

 For direct entry into the second year you will need a relevant level 4 qualification (e.g. an HNC, or first year degree qualification) however we will consider applicants with alternative experience and knowledge.